LLNL/RAJA/docs/sphinx/user_guide/cook_book/multi-reduction.rst

 Rarely Used MultiReductions
 ---------------------------

-Multi-reductions take time and consume resources even if they are not used in a loop kernel.
-If a multi-reducer is conditionally used to set an error flag, even if the multi-reduction is not used at runtime in the loop kernel then the setup and finalization for the multi-reduction is still done and any resources are still allocated and deallocated.
-To minimize these overheads some backends have special policies that minimize the amount of work the multi-reducer does in the case that it is not used at runtime even if it is compiled into a loop kernel.
+Multi-reductions consume resources even if they are not used in a loop kernel.
+If a multi-reducer is conditionally used to set an error flag, for example, even if the multi-reduction is not used at runtime in the loop kernel, then the setup and finalization for the multi-reduction is still done and any resources are still allocated and deallocated.
+To minimize these overheads, some backends have special policies that minimize the amount of work the multi-reducer does in the case that it is not used at runtime even if it is compiled into a loop kernel.
 Here are example RAJA multi-reduction policies that have minimal overhead::